rust-lang/rust-wiki-backup/Doc-friends-of-the-tree.md

 community.
 These people are 'friends of the tree', archived here for eternal glory.

+## 2015-03-03 Manish Goregaokar (Manishearth)

+Manish started working on Servo as part of the GSoC program in 2014, where he implemented XMLHttpRequest.
+Since then he's become in integral part of the Servo team while finishing his university studies and organizing Rust community events.
+In 2015 he took an interest in bors' queue and started making rollup PRs to accelerate the integration process.
+Nursing the PR queue is the kind of time-consuming labor that creates friends of the tree like Manish, the rollup friend of the tree.

 ## 2015-02-17 Toby Scrace

 Today I would like to nominate Toby Scrace as Friend of the Tree.
 Toby emailed me over the weekend about a login vulnerability on crates.io where you could log in to whomever the previously logged in user was regardless of whether the GitHub authentication was successful or not.
 I very much appreciate Toby emailing me privately ahead of time, and I definitely feel that Toby has earned becoming Friend of the Tree.